Causes of Truck Accidents

 Failure to Clear Blind Spots

-Trucks have blind spots, and big trucks have even bigger blind spots.
+, and big trucks have even bigger blind spots.
 Most big rigs are about 75 feet long and their blind spots extend about 30 feet in front of the cab, 20 feet behind the trailer, and spanning almost the length of the trailer on both sides.
 Truck drivers do not have rearview mirrors, so they must rely on side mirrors and those mounted on their cab.
 When truckers who are in a hurry, distracted, drowsy, or impaired don’t bother to check their mirrors and clear their blind spots, they can cause a deadly accident when they turn or change lanes.

 Traffic Law Violations